WHY STUDY CORPORATE COMMUNICATION AT IE?

 To be considered for admission, a candidate should provide the following:

-- Evidence of completion of a bachelor degree from an accredited university
+- Bachelor degree from an accredited university

 - One-page CV